-However, in the same Law: a company cannot refuse membership of the Voluntary Pension Fund to any employee if the person is at least 18 years old and not more than 70 years of age.
-This means that disability is not a ground for refusal; or if it is treated as a health condition it falls under anti-discrimination protection.
+There are three laws dealing with pensions.
+82 However, only one of these contains a prohibition of discrimination.
+This is the Law on Voluntary Fully Funded Pension Insurance (Art.3).
+83 It states that voluntary fully funded pension insurance prohibits any discrimination against members on the grounds of sex, race, colour, language, faith and religion, political or other orientation, national or social origin, belonging to a national or ethnic minority, or on the basis of property, family, health and age.
+However, in the same Law: a company cannot refuse membership of the Voluntary Pension Fund to any employee if the person is at least 15 years old and not more than 70 years of age.
+84 This means that disability is not a ground for refusal; or if it is treated as a health condition it falls under anti-discrimination protection.
 The Law on Voluntary Fully Funded Pension Insurance does not include any sanction equivalent to the prohibition of discrimination for facultative pension schemes.
-There are no articles on discrimination or equality in the framework Law on Pensions and Disability Insurance and in the Law on Mandatory Fully Funded Pension Insurance.
+There are no articles on discrimination or equality in the framework Law on Pensions and Disability Insurance 85 and in the Law on Mandatory Fully Funded Pension Insurance.